The TBG DIY PC Build Guides

 Welcome to TBG’s DIY PC Build Guides!
 This is where you’ll find all the best PC builds on the ‘net, from ultra-compact home office PCs to screaming-fast gaming towers.
 In total, we offer 18 distinct DIY PC Build guides, constantly updated with the latest and greatest components.

-Over the past few months, we’ve seen both AMD and Intel launch their biggest new CPU lineups in years, and they had something strangely in common – neither could clearly pull away from their predecessors, let alone their competitors.
+Over the past few months, we’ve seen both AMD and Intel launch their biggest new CPU lineups in years, and they had something strangely in common – neither could clearly pull away from their predecessors.
 What we’re left with is a number of very good processors, a handful that we cannot recommend, and performance levels that are the best we’ll see until the next generation, likely no earlier than the end of 2025.

 Overall, we’re going to have a lot of trouble recommending Intel’s new “Arrow Lake” 200-series processors, but in hindsight, they make AMD’s 9000-series look pretty impressive.
 The Ryzen 9 9950X 16-core processor is definitely at the top of the multi-tasking charts.
-In the midrange, AMD’s 9900X, 9700X and older 7700X are both solid deals.
-And AMD and Intel are offering serious deals on their much older processors to fill out the low-end, in lieu of introducing new budget processors.
-But perhaps our easiest recommendation is for the Ryzen 7 9800X3D, a dedicated gaming chip, which AMD launched on November 7th.
-While performance may not be a quantum leap over the exceedingly-fast 7800X3D, the 10-20% boost it does provide is on top of an already dominant AMD gaming position, which gives AMD a commanding lead.
-The downside to this is extreme demand and above-MSRP prices, at least for while.
-For productivity, we’ll definitely have our readers stick with the non-X3D 9950X and 9900X, and we still recommend the 7800X3D in many of our top-end gaming systems due to its reasonable price and decent availability.
+In the midrange, AMD’s 9900X and 9700X are solid deals, for specific users – the 9900X excels at multi-tasking value, while the 9700X is a great gaming chip for the price.
+And AMD and Intel are offering serious discounts on their much older processors to fill out the low-end, in lieu of introducing new budget processors.

 Using the TBG PC Build Guides